Cuban Hottie Cindy Prado Heats Things Up In An Impossibly Small Floral-Print Bikini

 "I like the second one the most," another fan added.

-“Looks great on you.
-You’re gorgeous,” a third chimed in with the addition of a few flames.
+"Looks great on you.
+You're gorgeous," a third person chimed in with the addition of a few flames.

-“Beautiful.
+"Beautiful.
 I love your gorgeous silky body.
-Photo three is spectacular.
+Photo three is spectacular," added a fourth user.